Learn about some strange palm lines meanings

 The Sydney Line

-A Simian line with an attached branch below or above is a variation of the Simian.
+A Simian line is a single horizontal crease instead of the more common two separate lines.
+If the Simian line is with an attached branch below or above is a variation of the Simian.
 You can also have extra lines floating above or below it.
 These variations show that there is energy escaping, which gives either more practical or emotional attributes.
 A fate line which ends or starts on the line can sometimes confuse these lines.

 Missing Heart Line